 Zoe's Mom & fellow flute player

 "I am an adult in my 60s who wanted to return to flute-playing after being away from it for several decades.
-I had the good luck to meet Maria through a friend, and have taken lessons from her for the last four years.
+I had the good luck to meet Maria through a friend, and have taken lessons from her for the last several years.
 She has guided my development both as an instrumentalist, with good advice on tone production, breathing, posture, and rehearsal techniques.
 As a musician, she has helped me to understand what the music is trying to say and how best to express it; and always with patience and good humor.
-In four years, with Maria's help, I've progressed from barely being able to sound the instrument, to playing with fluency and confidence.
+With Maria's help, I've progressed from barely being able to sound the instrument, to playing with fluency and confidence.
 If you're an adult who, like me, is thinking of getting back into music, I cannot recommend Maria highly enough."

 Maria Schwartz is a founding member of ChiFlutes, the Chicago based flute quartet.
 ChiFlutes frequently records new compositions and arrangements along with great quartet repertoire.

 Newly formed PandaCat Players began as a way to safely collaborate with colleagues amidst the months of this pandemic.

 She also performs as flutist with Tempest Winds, a woodwind ensemble.
 Tempest Winds presents educational concerts and began

 Listen to our YouTube videos and subscribe to hear more!